SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

 "10200":["MEASUREMENT:*:READ"]

 ### Audit log
-Any change in user's roles, device permissions and groups stores suitable audit record with type 'User' and activity 'User updated' with information which properties have been changed.
+Any change in user's roles, device permissions and groups creates suitable audit record with type 'User' and activity 'User updated' with information which properties have been changed.

 ### GET a representation of a User